Guide Insurance Frequently Asked Questions

 A: At this time, we are only licensed to write policies for clients with a mailing address in the United States.

-Q: Does this cover my liability if I’m taking my friends, family, or significant other fishing?
+Q: Does this program cover my liability if I’m taking my friends, family, or significant other fishing?

 Q: How does the insurance company know whether I was out with clients or out with friends when I suffered a loss?